tobias-barakaa/what-happens-when/README.rst

    * The other sides ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK

+// continue

+TCP Connection Flow:

+When the browser has obtained the IP address of the destination server and the desired port number (typically port 80 for HTTP and port 443 for HTTPS) from the URL, it initiates a TCP connection to the server.
+This involves several steps:

+Socket Creation: The browser makes a system library call to create a TCP socket.
+It specifies the address family (AF_INET or AF_INET6) and the socket type (SOCK_STREAM) for a TCP stream.

+Transport Layer: At the Transport Layer, a TCP segment is constructed.
+The destination port (e.g., 80 for HTTP) is added to the header, and a source port is chosen from within the kernel's dynamic port range.
+This source port serves as the identifier for this particular communication session.

+Network Layer: The TCP segment is encapsulated in an IP packet.
+The IP header is formed, with the IP address of the destination server and the IP address of the current machine.

+Link Layer: At the Link Layer, a frame header is added, which includes the MAC address of the machine's Network Interface Card (NIC) and the MAC address of the local router (gateway).
+If the MAC address of the gateway is not known, an ARP query is broadcast to find it.

+At this point, the packet is ready to be transmitted over the physical network medium, which can be Ethernet, WiFi, cellular data networks, or other forms of network technology.
+The packet will traverse local networks, possibly through modems, routers, switches, and various networking equipment, depending on the specific network topology.

+For many home or small business internet connections, the packet might pass through a modem that converts digital data into an analog signal suitable for transmission over telephone lines, cable connections, or wireless telephony connections.
+On the receiving end, another modem converts the analog signal back into digital data for processing.

+For larger businesses or modern residential connections with direct fiber or Ethernet connections, the data remains in digital form and is passed directly to the next network node for processing.

+The packet will eventually reach the router managing the local subnet and then continue its journey through various routers within autonomous systems (ASes), other ASes, and finally to the destination server.
+Each router along the way reads the destination address from the IP header and routes the packet to the appropriate next hop.

+During this journey, the Time to Live (TTL) field in the IP header is decremented by one for each router that processes the packet.
+If the TTL field reaches zero or if a router's queue is full (possibly due to network congestion), the packet may be dropped.

+The send-and-receive process occurs multiple times during the TCP connection flow, following these key steps:

+Connection Establishment:

+The client selects an Initial Sequence Number (ISN) and sends a packet to the server with the SYN bit set to indicate it is setting the ISN.
+The server receives the SYN packet, chooses its own ISN, sets SYN to indicate it is choosing its ISN, and acknowledges the client's ISN with the ACK flag.
+The client acknowledges the connection by sending a packet with increased sequence and acknowledgment numbers and the ACK flag set.
+Data Transfer:

+Data is transferred with each side increasing its sequence number as it sends data.
+The other side acknowledges receipt of the data packets by sending ACK packets with acknowledgment numbers.
+Connection Closure:

+To close the connection, the party initiating the closure (the closer) sends a FIN packet.
+The other side acknowledges the FIN packet, sends its own FIN packet, and the closer acknowledges the other side's FIN with an ACK.
+This TCP connection flow ensures reliable and ordered data transfer between the client (browser) and the server, enabling the successful retrieval of web pages and other resources over the internet.

 TLS handshake
 -------------
 * The client computer sends a ``ClientHello`` message to the server with its